krixlion/dev_forum-auth/docs/Features.md

 A prefix is added for readability. `df` stands for dev_forum.

 #### Opaque token generation example:
-a token ID of `aaaaaaaaaaaa` will result in:
+A token ID of `aaaaaaaaaaaa` will result in:
 ```shell
 dfa_YWFhYWFhYWFhYWFhXzlhNWVhMWZh # access token
 dfr_YWFhYWFhYWFhYWFhXzlhNWVhMWZh # refresh token